nagaraj-real/localaipilot-api/README.md

 Remote models require API keys which can be configured in the docker compose file.

-Supported remote models - gemini, cohere, openai
+Supports the models of gemini, cohere, openai LLM providers.

 Update model name and model key in docker compose environment variables.